taishi-nammoto/taishi-nammoto/README.md

-### Hi there 👋, my name is Taishi Nammoto.
+# Taishi Nammoto.
-#### Natural Language Processing and Data Visualization
+I'm Taishi Nammoto from Japan, and I do content on Natural Language Processing and Data Visualization.
 I really enjoy learning new machine learning models and training them with the data I collect.
 I like data scraping as well as learning machine learning, and so I will contribute to GitHub by providing data I collect and machine learning models trained with the data.

-Skills: Python / R / SQL / C++ / HTML / CSS
+## Skills of Programming Languages
+* 🐍 Python
+* Ⓡ R
+* 📳 SQL
+* 🌊 C++
+* 🖥 HTML
+* 📲 CSS

+## My favorite python modules
+*NumPy
+Pandas
+Tensorflow
+Open-CV
+NLTK
+Gensim
+Flask

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=taishi-nammoto)](https://github.com/anuraghazra/github-readme-stats)